 Many allied health university curricula integrate information about working with Aboriginal and Torres Strait Islander peoples.
 Some degrees also ensure students have ‘cultural awareness training’ prior to going on placement.
-However, clinical educators report that students often have insufficient understanding of health issues and culture before they start a placement.
+However, student supervisors and clinical educators report that students often have insufficient understanding of health issues and culture before they start a placement.

 Students can also feel under-prepared for these placements.
 In the report, 'I Wish I Knew Then What I Know Now', students reflect on their clinical education experiences in Aboriginal and Torres Strait Islander settings, and suggest ways that the universities could more adequately prepare them for placement.
 The report also provides some simple and practical suggestions for students preparing for clinical placement in this type of setting.

 We all interpret situations through our own ‘cultural lens’.
 We can find it difficult to understand and respect cultures that are not familiar or that appear to reflect different beliefs to our own.
 We need to recognise our own underlying values and assumptions before we can apply an ‘Indigenous lens’ (Mungabareena Aboriginal Corporation and Women's Health Goulburn North East, 2008).
-Family, kinship, community, connections to the land and spirituality are fundamental and complex realities for most Aboriginal and Torres Strait Islander people (Royal Australian College of General Practitioners, 2012).
+Family, kinship, community, connections to the land and spirituality are fundamental and complex realities for most Aboriginal and Torres Strait Islander peoples (Royal Australian College of General Practitioners, 2012).
 However, ‘Aboriginal and Torres Strait Islander culture’ is not homogenous.
 Urban communities and remote communities are different.
 Each community and each language group is different.

 In this video, the significance of understanding the individual context of each person is explored.